Looking for some Italian inspiration? There are many great places to see in Italy. Check out these 19 recommended Italian cities and towns.

 17. Tropea

 Tropea is a town built on the edge of a large cliff descending into topaz blue water.
 At the base of the breathtaking cliffs you’ll find sandy beaches.
-The town isn’t visited by nearly as many tourists as Rome or even the Amalfi Coast, making for a more relaxing experience as a traveller.
+The town isn’t visited by nearly as many tourists as Rome or even the Amalfi Coast, making for a more relaxing experience as a traveler.
+Tropea is a great off the beaten path town in Italy.

 18. Padua